menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 Opening DNS Zones
 ^^^^^^^^^^^^^^^^^^
-To view the DNS resource records for a particular zone, you can double-click the zone, or select the zone and then click :guilabel:`Open` on the toolbar at the top or on the row menu (**...**).
+To view the DNS resource records for a particular zone, you can double-click the zone, or select the zone and then click :guilabel:`Open` on the toolbar at the top or on the row menu :guilabel:`...`.
 A list of the zone's resource records is displayed.
 For more information about DNS Resource Records, see :ref:`dns-records`.

 Creating Zones
 ^^^^^^^^^^^^^^^
-To create a new DNS zone:
+**To create a new DNS zone**:

 1. Click :guilabel:`Create` on the DNS page toolbar.